uzzielkyle/FilePartner/docs/_index.md

 ## Other

-For the documentation format, there's still no standards to follow.
-Make sure it'll be easy to follow for now.
+For the documentation format, there's still no standard to follow.
+For now, just make sure it is easy to follow.